-The contents of Chemical Engineering may not be reproduced in any form without written permission.
+The contents of Chemical Engineering and Chemical Engineering’s Plant Cost Index may not be reproduced in any form without written permission.
 We use a copyright agreement, termed an “Exclusive Publication and Reuse Agreement” for all of our outside-authored articles.

-If you would like to reproduce any content from Chemical Engineering (such as a section of text, a table or figure) in a book, article or elsewhere, you need to request and obtain written permission.
+If you would like to reproduce any content from Chemical Engineering (such as a section of text, a table or figure) in a book, article or elsewhere, as well as data from Chemical Engineering’s Plant Cost Index, you need to request and obtain written permission.
 This can be done by contacting the permissions coordinator:

 9211 Corporate Blvd., 4th Floor

 A form specifying the information that the permissions coordinator will need to process your request is available here.

 If the material was reproduced in Chemical Engineering with permission, permission from the original owner will be needed.

 Chemical Engineering requires a copyright agreement for all of our outside-authored articles.
 The spirit of the agreement is basically twofold: 1) to ensure and protect our rights to publish this information; and 2) to protect the finished work as a whole from being copied without our permission.
 We publish articles that are offered exclusively to us, and the copyright agreement helps us to keep our content original.